Kid Power Cartoon

 All the color’s in your head”

 Kid Power was the first truly multicultural Saturday morning cartoon series.
-The show was based upon Morrie Turner’s Wee Pals comic strip series, which was introduced in 1965 and was the first nationally syndicated comic strip with a multicultural cast.
+It was also the first positive Saturday morning cartoon series featuring Black characters to be created from a syndicated comic strip, Morrie Turner’s Wee Pals comic strip series, which was introduced in 1965 and was the first nationally syndicated comic strip with a multicultural cast.

 Kid Power debuted on ABC in September, 1972.
 The show’s premise was an extension of the comic strip: a pro-social animated sitcom which chronicled the adventures of a multi-ethnic group of loveable youngsters who called themselves “The Rainbow Club.”